 The height of a boot is determined by measuring from the top of the sole, or the welt, to the top of the collar.
 In other words, the height of the boot does not include the height of the sole.

-• The padding usually maintains cushioning for 6-8 months, depending on wear, exposure to water and the amount of perspiration produced by the user.
+• The padding usually maintains cushioning for 6-8 months, depending on wear, exposure to water, and the amount of perspiration produced by the user.

-Be very careful when recommending replacement insoles.
+Be very careful when choosing replacement insoles.
 Some people will have the logic that the more insoles they put in their shoes, the more comfortable the shoes will be.
 This is not necessarily the case.
 There are two problems with this thinking:

 - Shoes are usually designed to accommodate ONE footbed.
 Placing two in the footbed can make them fit too tightly.

 - Most footbeds are built up in the arch area which can interfere with the fit of the shoe.
 Placing two insoles would have a big effect on the arch support.